 What is an international dual PhD degree ?

 It is a PhD degree, carried out both in a French institution of higher education and one or several foreign higher education institutions.
 The PhD student is therefore directed by a thesis supervisor in each institution.
 The student utimately obtains at least two degrees: one from the French higher education institution and the other from one or several international partner institutions.

 Who can apply for it?

-The future PhD supervisor of Université de Paris must be at the initiative of the dual PhD degree programme request or application.
+The future PhD supervisor of Université Paris Cité must be at the initiative of the dual PhD degree programme request or application.